rook/rook/design/security-model.md

 Also note that while we use a `ClusterRole` for rook-system we only use a `RoleBinding` to grant it access to the `rook-system` namespace.
 It does not have cluster-wide privileges.

-When creating a Rook cluster the cluster admin will continue to define the namespace and cluster CRD as follows:
+When creating a Ceph cluster the cluster admin will continue to define the namespace and cluster CRD as follows:

 ```
 apiVersion: v1